emer/axon/README.md

 * **Longer-acting, bistable NMDA and GABA-B currents:** An essential step for enabling spiking neurons to form suitably stable, selective representations for learning was the inclusion of both NMDA and GABA-B channels, which are voltage dependent in a complementary manner as captured in the [Sanders et al, 2013](#References) model (which provided the basis for the implementation here).
 These channels have long time constants and the voltage dependence causes them to promote a bistable activation state, with a smaller subset of neurons that have extra excitatory drive from the NMDA and avoid extra inhibition from GABA-B, while a majority of neurons have the opposite profile: extra inhibition from GABA-B and no additional excitation from NMDA.
 With stronger conductance levels, these channels can produce robust active maintenance dynamics characteristic of layer 3 in the prefrontal cortex (PFC), but for posterior cortex, we use lower values that produce a weaker, but still essential, form of bistability.
 Without these channels, neurons all just "take turns" firing at different points in time, and there is no sense in which a small subset are engaged to represent a specific input pattern -- that had been a blocking failure in all prior attempts to use spiking in Leabra models.

 * **Auto-normalized, relatively scaled Excitatory Conductances:** As in Leabra, the excitatory synaptic input conductance (`Ge` in the code, known as *net input* in artificial neural networks) is computed as an average, not a sum, over connections, based on normalized weight values, which are subject to scaling on a projection level to alter relative contributions.
 Automatic scaling is performed to compensate for differences in expected activity level in the different projections.
-See section on [Input Scaling](#input-scaling) for details.
+See section on [Projection scaling](#projection-scaling) for details.
 All of this makes it much easier to create models of different sizes and configurations with minimal (though still non-zero) need for additional parameter tweaking.

 ## Temporal and Spatial Dynamics of Dendritic Integration